drcjar/open-nhs-apis-talk/open-nhs-apis.md

 Open API standards can help to lower barrier to entry (contributing), lowering costs.
 They can also improve interoperability.
 More hygenic / scalable design practice?
 Modularity is good.

+## Are SDOs are friends?

+Standards devlelopment organizations are not our unqualified friends.
+Standard setting is a key part of modern business strategy, the stakes are high, it's a warzone.
+Basic checks that it's open.
+Reminder that open source still matters.

 ## The pubmed API

 overview of the api